-ARBOREAL CITY-STATES, PHYTO-WARFARE, AND DENDRITIC SOCIETIES: AN URARINA METROPOLITAN VIEW OF THE WORLD

-In the Urarina's urban imaginary, an extensive network of metropolises occupies the rainforest: one for each tree.
-These "dendritic cities" have strongly normative and even oppressive features, inspired by hierarchical and authoritarian socio-political models, which define the relationship between the non-human plant entities that dwell within them, the different tree species, and their "human neighbors."
+ARBOREAL CITY-STATES, PHYTO-WARFARE, AND DENDRITIC SOCIETIES: AN URARINA METROPOLITAN VIEW OF THE WORLD by hierarchical and authoritarian socio-political models, which define the relationship between the non-human plant entities that dwell within them, the different tree species, and their "human neighbors."
 War, production, technology, and trade control the governments of these huge city-states, places noted for their productivity and efficiency, in which intensive cultivation, large-scale cattle ranching, and the manufacture of industrial artifacts sustain a widespread "phyto-war policy."
-My paper will analyze how the production -and constant updating- of this indigenous urban imaginary serves to "denaturalize" the effects deriving from closer relations with the stratified and technological national society, through the construction in a forest environment of a complex metropolitan universe.
+My paper will analyze how the production-and constant updating-of this indigenous urban imaginary serves to "denaturalize" the effects deriving from closer relations with the stratified and technological national society, through the construction in a forest environment of a complex metropolitan universe.